stephengold/jme3-maze/README.md

     + extract the contents of the saved ZIP file
     + `cd` to the extracted directory/folder
 4. Run the [Gradle] wrapper:
-  + using Bash or PowerShell or Zsh: `./gradlew build runAssetProcessor`
+  + using Bash or Fish or PowerShell or Zsh: `./gradlew build runAssetProcessor`
   + using Windows Command Prompt: `.\gradlew build runAssetProcessor`

 You can run the local build using the Gradle wrapper:
-+ using Bash or PowerShell or Zsh: `./gradlew run`
++ using Bash or Fish or PowerShell or Zsh: `./gradlew run`
 + using Windows Command Prompt: `.\gradlew run`

 You can restore the project to a pristine state:
-+ using Bash or PowerShell or Zsh: `./gradlew clean`
++ using Bash or Fish or PowerShell or Zsh: `./gradlew clean`
 + using Windows Command Prompt: `.\gradlew clean`

 [Jump to table of contents](#toc)